julien-michot/tinyopt/README.md

 At its core, tinyopt leverages the robust Levenberg-Marquardt algorithm, a well-established iterative technique, to navigate the complex landscape of non-linear optimization.
 This algorithm, renowned for its ability to strike a balance between the steepest descent and Gauss-Newton methods, ensures reliable convergence even in the presence of challenging problem characteristics.

-Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities provided by [Ceres'Jet] (https://github.com/ceres-solver/ceres-solver).
+Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities provided by [Ceres'Jet](https://github.com/ceres-solver/ceres-solver).
 This integration empowers users to effortlessly compute accurate gradients and Hessians, thereby streamlining the optimization process and enhancing the overall precision of the solutions obtained.

 # Installation